sebastiancoronel/docker-vue/README.md

-This repository contains a Dockerized Vue.js application.
+This repository contains a Dockerized Vue.js application with nginx.
 Follow the instructions below to run the application using Docker.

 ## Prerequisites
 Docker: Make sure you have Docker installed on your system.
 You can get it from the Docker website.